Skip to content

 The CHOOSER Method

-A simple decision-making tool that helps students and teams slow down, compare options, and make clearer choices together.
+A simple decision-making tool that helps students and teams ask better questions, make clearer choices, and explain why.

 Best for